Ekuru Aukot, Wife Caught Up In Sh600,000 Car Fraud

 Read Also: Parties Registrar Approves Dismissal Of Ekuru Aukot As Leader Of Thirdway Alliance Kenya

-Njoroge’s attempts to have the vehicle returned to him were futile as the relevant documents required to authenticate the same were still under Aukot’s custody.
+Njoroge’s attempts to have the vehicle returned to him proved futile as the relevant documents required to authenticate the same were still under Aukot’s custody.

 Njoroge now wants the DPP and relevant authorities to investigate the matter and bring it to a conclusion.